dills122/where-my-cage-at/Readme.md

 rushx build
 # apps/redis-sdk
 rushx build
+# Or On bash, base dir
+sh build-deps-dev.sh
 ```

 After that you'll need to backfill all of the data needed for the app.